syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/ranges.md

 ---

-# Ranges in Xamarin.Android SfCicularGauge
+# Ranges in Xamarin.Android SfCircularGauge

 Range is a visual element, which begins and ends at specified values within a scale.